“It’s like pulling teeth,” said my friend.

 “And why do you think it’s like that?”
 I asked.

 For a couple of years, my friend, Matt, has a group that meets at his house to study the Bible.
-The members all go to the same church, where the leadership encourages her members to attend home groups.
-We talked about his group, and I was curious about how he conducts their meetings and their challenges.
+The members all attend the same church, where the leadership encourages her members to attend home groups.
+We talked about his group, and I was curious about how he conducts their meetings and challenges.

 “Well, for one thing, they all show up expecting me to do all the talking and teaching,” said Matt.
 “And on top of that, every week, I have to call and remind them not to forget to attend,” he continued.
 “As I said, it’s like pulling teeth.”